The American Legion Department of Hawaii is in the planning stages to bring the Boys State program to Hawaii. More to come as plans are finalized.

 Legion posts select high school juniors to attend the program.
 In most cases, individual expenses are paid by a sponsoring post, a local business or another community-based organization.

 This is where you come in.

-Applications for the 2023 Hawaii Boys State Program will be available in the Spring of 2023.
-American Legion Boys State is among the most respected and selective educational programs of government instruction for U.S. high school students.
+The American Legion Boys State is among the most respected and selective educational programs of government instruction for U.S. high school students.
 Boys State was founded in 1935 as a participatory program in which students become part of the operation of local, county, and state government.
 Click the blue button below to subscribe to updates on the Hawaii Boys State Program.

 Two representatives from each of the Boys States programs represent their state at Boys Nation in Washington, where the young leaders receive an education on the structure and function of federal government.

 The first Boys Nation – then called Boys Forum of National Government – convened at American University in Washington in August 1946.
 The 1946 American Legion National Convention adopted the event as an official youth activity.
 Three years later, it became American Legion Boys Nation.

 At the event, each delegate acts as a senator from his Boys State.
 The young lawmakers caucus at the beginning of the session, then organize into committees and conduct hearings on bills submitted by program delegates.

 Senators learn the proper method of handling bills, according to U.S. Senate rules.
 Participation in the political process is emphasized throughout the week, including organization of party conventions and nominating and electing a president and vice president.

 The week of government training also includes lectures, forums, and visits to federal agencies, national shrines, institutions, memorials and historical sites.
 On Capitol Hill, Boys Nation senators meet with elected officials from their home states.